-That was a huge fail in its part.
-However, for Reed Hastings, this was the advantage they needed to beat a humongous company that is sleeping on the money they have already made.
+That was a huge fail.
+However, for Reed Hastings, this was the advantage they needed to beat a humongous company that was sleeping on the money they have already made.
 When Netflix began, it was a dvd-by-mail service.
 Reed Hastings had looked at emerging technologies and seen that DVDs were becoming popular, something that Blockbuster ignored.
 Additionally, he had seen the capability to burn a lot of movies on them, not just one movie per rental as Blockbuster was doing.
 So he introduced this into the market and eventually Netflix became a DVD-by-mail rental service.

-And as time passed, DVDs were being surpassed quite fast by the streaming market because the internet was becoming more readily available.
+And as time passed, DVDs were being surpassed quite fast by the streaming market because the internet was becoming more readily accessible.
 There were less and less dvd rentals, and more online subscriptions for Netflix on-demand streaming service.

 This just a show of how awake to the times Netflix was, and how asleep Blockbuster had been for so many years before their bankruptcy.
 As an entrepreneur, he was always watching to see where the market is headed and adjust to it; helping him stay ahead of Blockbuster with every passing day.
 Innovation should never stop once you get customers or become big in a certain space.
 It is part of growth, and it should happen as much as your growth or even more.

 3. Culture is critical

 The company culture at Netflix is important.
 The CEO has maintained that there should be no excuse for culture distortion as the company grows big.
 He has found a way to maintain the culture at Netflix by allowing everyone to get involved in the thought process of how the culture can be shaped better to integrate everyone in a growing company.